dmezhnov/lang/docs/overview.md

   - incorrect placement of `where` blocks (for example, a `where` line without a preceding statement at a lower indentation level, or multiple `where` blocks for the same statement);
-  - unbalanced parentheses, brackets, and braces;
+  - unbalanced parentheses and braces;
   - unterminated string literals.

   These checks are intentionally conservative and do not yet implement a full